How serious is Common Assault (Common Law)? What’s the maximum penalty and which Melbourne Court hears this charge?

 Whether you should plead guilty to Common Assault (Common Law) or not has very huge implications for you and should be thoroughly discussed with a criminal defence solicitor.
 If the Court finds you guilty, there could be very negative consequences.

-Elements of the charge of a Common Assault (Common Law)
+Elements of the charge of a Common Assault (Common Law) case in a Melbourne Court

 The Prosecution must show to the Court that an assault or beating was unlawfully committed by the accused to a person.
 Only by proving that this occurred can a Common Assault (Common Law) case be established.